The 32D 'Red Arrow' Veteran Association

 1LT Clarence G. Noble, from Soperton, Wis., an officer in Co.
 G, 128TH Inf., was KIA in this attack near St. Giles, France, on 3 August 1918, and was posthumously awarded the DSC for his actions that day.
 1LT Noble's citation reads: “He voluntarily exposed himself to heavy shell fire in placing his men under cover during a heavy bombardment.
 While assisting a wounded soldier he was struck by a shell and killed.”

 On 4 August the 127TH moved out toward Fismes, while the 63D Brigade attacked the railroad yards on their front.
 The enemy had no intentions of yielding without a bitter battle and by means of very heavy artillery and machine gun fire was able to hold the town and railroad yards during the early hours of the afternoon.
 In its attack on Fismes, the 127TH was badly cut up and late in the day Colonel Langdon organized a provisional battalion out of what was left of his regiment and sent it forward to storm the town.
-His shattered companies made a desperate assault and finally suceeded, about nightfall, in passing through the town and establishing a position on the south bank of the river.
+His shattered companies made a desperate assault and finally succeeded, about nightfall, in passing through the town and establishing a position on the south bank of the river.
 On the left, the 63D Brigade took the railroad yards and succeeded in getting a few small patrols across the river during the night, but was unable to maintain them there so they were withdrawn.

 The 3D Battalion, commanded by CPT Byron Beveridge, was the assault battalion for the 127TH Infantry's attack on Fismes.
 The 3D Bn. commenced their attack at 1430, covered by machine gun fire from Co.
 A, 121ST Machine Gun Battalion and some artillery from the 120TH Field Artillery.
-The authorized strength of the battalion was 20 officers and 1,000 men, the 3D Bn. was down to 12 officers and 350 men when they started their assault on 4 August.
+The authorized strength of the battalion was 20 officers and 1,000 men; the 3D Bn. was down to 12 officers and 350 men when they started their assault on 4 August.
 They suffered many more casualties as they advanced over 2,100 yards of mostly open ground while subjected to intense German artillery and machine gun fire.
 The 2D Bn., 127TH Inf., commanded by CPT George F. O'Connell, also understrength due to the recent fighting, was brought into to assist the 3D Battalion's push toward Fismes.
 The 127TH Inf. was able to capture Fismes, but at terrific cost.
 That night, the 3D Bn. was down to 2 officers and 94 men; the 2D Bn. had 5 officers and 104 men.
 The 1ST Bn., commanded by CPT William Smith, was held in reserve during this attack.

 On 5 August, the 127TH gave their attention to mopping up the town.
 Attempts were also made to cross the river, but without success.
 On the night of 5 August, the 3D Battalion of the 128TH, the only strong battalion left in the 64TH Brigade, was ordered into Fismes to reinforce the 127TH.
 On the morning of 6 August, the 127TH was relieved from Fismes.
 There were still German snipers in the town, and the 128TH continued to mop up the place.
 In the eastern half of the town German and American patrols clashed and it was nightfall before the Americans could claim anything like control of the city.

 It was during this action that the 32D Division earned the nickname of “Les Terribles”.
-When this fight first started General de Mondesir, the 38th French Corps Commander, under whose orders the 32D was serving at the time, went to the front to see how the Americans were conducting the battle.
-After he personally observed the 32nd clearing the Germans out of their powerful positions with regularity and determination, he exclaimed “Oui, Oui, Les soldats terrible, tres bien, tres bien!”
+When this fight first started, General de Mondesir, the 38th French Corps Commander, under whose orders the 32D was serving at the time, went to the front to see how the Americans were conducting the battle.
+After he personally observed the 32D Div. clearing the Germans out of their powerful positions with regularity and determination, he exclaimed “Oui, Oui, Les soldats terrible, tres bien, tres bien!”
 General Mangin heard of it and referred to the 32D Division as “Les Terribles” when he asked for the Division to join his famous 10th French Army of shock troops north of Soissons.
 He later made the nickname official when he incorporated it in his citation for their terrific punch at Juvigny.

-The 32D Division was the only American division to bestowed a nom-de-guerre by an Allied nation during the war.
+The 32D Division was the only American division to be bestowed a nom-de-guerre by an Allied nation during the war.

 On 7 August 1918 the 32D Division was relieved in the front by the 28TH Infantry Division.
-In the savage fighting that occurred since 30 July, the German line was forced steadily back, over difficult ground, from the strongly fortified position on the Ouraq River to the Vesle River, a distance of 19 kilometers.
+In the savage fighting that occurred since 30 July, the German line was forced steadily back, over difficult ground, from the strongly fortified position on the Ourcq River to the Vesle River, a distance of 19 kilometers.
 The brilliant and determined American attacks culminated in the 64TH Infantry Brigade’s capture of the important town of Fismes (on the Vesle) on 7 August, and the 63D Brigade’s capture of the important German railhead on the Vesle (in the left of the Division’s sector) on 4 August.
 During the past week the Division had captured 18 villages and fortified farms, captured 4 pieces of heavy artillery, five pieces of light artillery, ten trench mortars, 28 machine guns and hundreds of rifles.
 The Division had faced three German Divisions in this offensive: the Fourth Prussian Guards, the 200th and the 216th.
 One German officer and 96 soldiers were taken prisoner.
 The 32D Division casualties were 4,597 losses from all causes, including: killed and died of wounds, 797; severely wounded, 1,153; slightly wounded, 2009; gassed, 618; missing, 12; captured, 2 officers and 6 men.

 Oise-Aisne Campaign

-On 23 August 1918 the Division started movement to a new sector, in the vicinity of Perrefonds, near Soissons.
+On 23 August 1918 the Division started movement to a new sector, in the vicinity of Pierrefonds, near Soissons.
 After a few days in the Army reserve the Division was sent across the Aisne to a position in the rear of the 127th French Infantry Division, with orders to relieve that division on short notice.

 The relief of the 127th French Infantry Division took place on the night of 27-28 August.
 The 63D Brigade went into the line and the 64TH Brigade went into support (of the 63D).
 (The Infantry companies were down to 50% of their authorized strength of 250 soldiers as the 32D Division prepared to enter its second battle.)
 The relief was completed at 0200 hrs.
-The first attack was set for 0700 hrs, the precise hour that command of the sector passed to the 32D Commander, General Haan.
+The first attack was set for 0700 hours, the precise hour that command of the sector passed to the 32D Commander, General Haan.

-The 63D went over the top at 0700 hrs on 28 August to participate in a limited attack to eliminate a dangerous salient in the sector of the 59th French Division to the right of the 32D.
+The 63D went over the top at 0700 hours on 28 August to participate in a limited attack to eliminate a dangerous salient in the sector of the 59th French Division to the right of the 32D.
 During the morning the 32D readily gained their objective, the railroad track west of the village of Juvigny, the village was destined to be one of the high spots in the career of “Les Terribles”.
 The 63D Brigade turned in over 100 prisoners as a result of their push, and the captured Germans all testified to their complete surprise at the presence of Americans in the sector.
 Later the 32D found that the position they had captured was difficult to hold.
 They were on high, open ground on the slope of a hill facing the enemy.
 There was little cover, except shell holes, and they were subjected to artillery and machine gun fire from positions that had excellent observation of our front.
-The exposed position could not be abandoned without endangering the French, as a result, the casualties were high.
+The exposed position could not be abandoned without endangering the French; as a result, the casualties were high.
 Shortly after noon, the Germans counter attacked to attempt to dislodge the Americans.
 Our machine gunners held their ground and, aided by our artillery, were able to repel the German counter attack.
 After that, the Germans continued their harassing artillery and machine gun fire on the troops in the vicinity of the railroad tracks.

 U.S. Army Signal Corps photograph, from U.S. Official Pictures of the World War.

-Description: Description: Description: Description: Description: Description: Description: 121
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 121

 U.S. Army Signal Corps photograph, from U.S. Official Pictures of the World War.

-Description: Description: Description: Description: Description: Description: Description: 107sig
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 107sig

 Men of the 107TH Field Signal Battalion, 32D Division, repair telephone wires broken by enemy shells near Juvigny, 29 Aug.
 1918.